 This exercise uses PDAL to reproject ASPRS LAS data

-Issue the following command in your Anaconda Shell:
+Issue the following command in your Conda Shell:

 Unfortunately this doesn’t produce the intended results for us.
 Issue the following